-The Gloucestershire Learning Alliance has always offered a broad and balanced Physical Education curriculum and various extra-curricular sports clubs.
-As part of the Olympic legacy, the government has provided additional funding in order to improve the provision of physical education and sport in primary schools.
-This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to schools to be spent on improving the quality of sport and PE for all their children.
+The Gloucestershire Learning Alliance offers a broad and balanced Physical Education curriculum and all schools provide various extra-curricular sports clubs.
+As part of the Olympic legacy, the government has provided additional funding in order to improve the provision of physical education and sport in primary schools to improve the quality of sport and PE for all their children.
 All state-maintained schools, academies, middle schools, special schools and pupil referral units which have primary aged pupils will receive the funding.
-Based on our pupil numbers, we anticipate receiving in the region of £16,260 for the academic year Sept 2018– August 2019.
-We believe in a holistic approach to the development of sport and physical activity for all and encourage collaboration and partnership working to make the best use of resources and enhance PE and sport provision in order to raise participation and achievement for all pupils.
+Based on our pupil numbers, we anticipated receiving in the region of £16,260 for the academic year Sept 2018– August 2019 with any additional funding now carried forward to develop our holistic approach to the development of sport and physical activity for all and encourage collaboration and partnership.
+We have been working hard to make the best use of resources and enhance PE and sport provision in order to raise participation and achievement for all pupils.
 We are also conscious of the challenge of a new school with smaller than average numbers to use our Sports Premium money effectively to encourage participation in school in this first year and beyond.
-To that end, we will:
+To that end, we:

 - benefit all children regardless of sporting ability • ensure the most able children are given the opportunity to compete in tournaments with other schools • ensure staff have access to training opportunities and continued professional development • subsidise some activities so that pupils do not miss out due to financial constraints e.g. swimming

 With the above rationale in mind, we have used the Sports Premium funding to

 - The use of sports apprentices to allow for a more targeted approach during PE lessons in order to improve the quality and outcomes of the lessons for all children

 - Provide access and engagement in regular physical activities